-To be effective, the Reorganization Resolution must be passed by 662/3% of the votes cast thereon by the holders of Common Shares at the Meeting.
+To be effective, the ordinary resolution related to the Royalty Preferred Share Amendment must be passed by a majority of the votes cast thereon by the holders of Common Shares at the Meeting.
 The text of the resolution is set out below.
 The persons designated in the enclosed form of proxy or voting instruction form, unless instructed otherwise, intend to vote FOR the resolution.